How Much Is a PTSD Settlement? | Know What to Expect

 Key Takeaways

-• PTSD settlements range from $15,000 to $500,000+ based on severity
+• PTSD settlements range may vary based on severity

 • Proper diagnosis and documentation are critical for compensation